plantanapp/documentation/docs/tokens/using-tokens-in-themes.md

 sidebar_label: Using Tokens in Themes
 ---

-# Use Tokens in Themes
+# Using Tokens in Themes

 **Audience:** [`Developers`, `Administrators`, `Citizen Developer`]
 **Skill Prerequisites:** `Tokens`, `Themes`, `Platform`